Updated 8/22/2024

 4. Tap the screen to plot the line.

-6. To add nodes in between, tap on the line.
+6. To add a node: Tap on the line.

-9. To create a new line, tap the screen to add new line nodes.
-Repeat steps 3-8 for editing another line.
-Press the cross (4) on the line starting point to exclude from editing.
+9. To create a new line: Tap the screen to add new nodes.
+To edit another line: Repeat steps 3-8.
+Press the X (4) at the start of the line to exclude from editing.

 B. Freehand Tool

-1-3 are the same as the plot tool.
+Steps 1-3 are the same as the Plot Tool

-4. Drag the screen to draw the line.
+4. Drag on the screen to draw a line.

-5. To modify an existing line, trace the line part you want to modify.
+5. To modify an existing line: Draw over the part you want to modify.

-6. To finish editing, tap the starting node (3).
-For polygons, if the ending and starting points are apart, it closes with a straight line.
+6. To end editing: Tap the starting node (3).
+For polygons, if the end and start points are apart, it will close with a straight line.

-7. To create a new line, drag the screen to create a new line.
-Repeat steps 3-6 for editing another line.
-Press the cross (4) on the line starting point to exclude from editing.
+7. To create a new line: Drag on the screen to create a new line.
+To edit another line: Repeat steps 3-6.
+Press the X (4) at the start of the line to exclude from editing.

 (1) Pen Selection Button